 Dispose of Unused Medications on Upcoming Drug Take Back Day

-To counteract drug misuse, the federal Drug Enforcement Agency created National Prescription Drug Take Back Day in 2010.
+To counteract drug misuse, the U.S. Drug Enforcement Agency created National Prescription Drug Take Back Day in 2010.
 The idea: Offer a safe and anonymous way for people to get rid of expired or unwanted medications.
-The program has led to the collection of more than 14.5 million pounds of prescription drugs nationally since its start – that’s about 7,200 tons of pills.
+The program has led to the collection of millions of pounds of prescription drugs nationally since its start.

 - Tips for Prescription Safety, Storage and Disposal